Trading Card Conditioning Standards

 - Tiny corner whitening

-- Very light surface marks
+- Light surface marks

 - Minor factory defects